nishan-paul-2022/flick-p2p-file-sharing/README.md

 ## 🐛 Known Issues

-- Large files (>500MB) are not supported due to browser memory limitations
+- Mobile browsers may experience storage quota limits for extremely large files
 - Connection may fail behind strict corporate firewalls
 - Some older browsers may not support WebRTC